zimberzimber/oneshot-mod-util/readme.md

 Requires Ruby

-Requires an environment that can launch your mod

-Requires running once on Windows, and once on Linux (something about Ruby having different behavior IDK)

 - Pull your latest mod project repo
 - Plop it down somewhere
 - Run `<path/to/>main_executor.rb <path/to/mod/repo>` in terminal